Guatemala volcano death toll up to 65, expected to rise

 Her husband, Joel Gonzalez, said his father had also been unable to escape and was believed to be "buried back there, at the house."

-Guatemalan authorities say they had been closely monitoring the Volcano of Fire, one of Central America's most active, after activity picked up around 6am on Sunday.
+Guatemalan authorities say they had been closely monitoring the Volcano of Fire, one of Central America's most active, after activity picked up around 6 a.m.
+Sunday.

 The volcano has registered a number of minor eruptions over the years, and no evacuations were ordered as scientific experts reported the activity was decreasing.